Alter-Cine Foundation

 Doc Society Climate Story Fund

-The Climate Story Fund prioritizes climate stories centering the most affected, the unengaged and the underrepresented, and puts them at the center of the story.
-The Fund also prioritizes storytellers working in and from those communities, sharing narratives that resonate deeply with new and unengaged audiences, bringing them into critical conversations around climate justice.
+The Climate Story Fund prioritizes climate stories centering on the most affected, the unengaged, and the underrepresented and puts them at the center of the story.
+The Fund also prioritizes storytellers working in and from those communities, sharing narratives that resonate deeply with new and unengaged audiences and bringing them into critical conversations around climate justice.

 Catapult Film Fund